thaisNY/apresentar/README.md

 # apresentar
-Final project of the object oriented chain.
+Final project of the object oriented class.
 It consists of the implementation of a crud in java for a pharmacy.